Max-Z80/react-combo-search/README.md

     ... your search criteria by text or by date ...
     { value: 'category', text: 'Category' },
   ]}
-  secondLevelSelectData={{
+  selectPickerData={{
     'category': ['error', 'debug', 'info', 'comment', 'command lines'] }}
 />
 ```
-The secondLevelSelectData object contains one or several properties which corresponds to the name of the criteria which will offer different options.
-The value of this property is an array containing the differnet options.
+The selectPickerData object contains one or several properties which corresponds to the name of the criteria which will offer different options.
+The value of this property is an array containing the different options.